Review this Website. It’s Anonymous!

 A consumer proposal also must offer the creditors more than they would receive in a bankruptcy.

 Balancing these two rules will give the payments that must be made on a consumer proposal.

 One strategy is to set the length of a consumer proposal for five years.
 This way the creditors cannot ask that the term be extended, as they might if the consumer proposal were set for three years.

 Creditors can still ask that the payments be increased but it is easier for the debtor to illustrate that he cannot afford higher payments, than he can illustrate that he cannot make payments for an additional two years.

+So if you come into more money you can pay the consumer proposal off more quickly.
 Another strategy is to see if a family member will fund a lump sum payment to the creditors.
 Let’s assume you earn only enough money to make payments to cover the trustee fees of $1,800.00.